mukundbabbar/splunk/java-agent-docker-sidecar/README.md

 Requirements
-- Docker (Logic can be applied on ECS as well (configuration not included in this workshop))
+- Docker (Logic can be applied on ECS as well (ECS configuration will be added later))
 - Splunk Observability Cloud access and values for $REALM and $ACCESS_TOKEN

 ## Step 0 - Prep